 - 1-10.
 Normal handling of a basic session establishment, up through establishment of the bearer channel and alerting of the destination user or by a previous session redirection after bearer establishment procedure. - 11.
 Based on a timeout or other indications, UE#2 decides the current session should be redirected to a new destination URI.
 This new destination URI may be a phone number, an email address, a web page, or anything else that can be expressed as a URI.
 The Redirect response is sent to P-CSCF#2. - 12.
 P-CSCF#2 shall revoke any authorisation for QoS for the current session. - 13.
 P-CSCF#2 forwards the Redirect response to S-CSCF#2. - 14.
 S-CSCF#2 invokes whatever service logic is appropriate for this session redirection.
-If UE#2 does not subscribe to session redirection service, or did not supply a new destination URI, S-CSCF#2 may supply one or may terminate the session setup attempt with a failure response.
+If UE#2 does not subscribe to session redirection service, or did not supply a new destination URI, S-CSCF#2 service logic may supply one or may terminate the session setup attempt with a failure response.
 The new destination URI may be a phone number, an email address, a web page, or anything else that can be expressed as a URI.
-S-CSCF#2 generates a private URI, addressed to itself, containing the new destination. - 15.
-S-CSCF#2 sends a SIP Redirect response back to I-CSCF, containing the private URI addressed to S-CSCF#2. - 16.
-I-CSCF sends a Redirect response back to S-CSCF#1, containing the redirection destination. - 17.
-S-CSCF#1 checks the number of redirections that have occurred for this session setup attempt, and if excessive, aborts the session.
-S-CSCF#1 stores the new destination information, generates a private URI addressed to itself pointing to the stored information, and generates a modified Redirect response with the private URI.
+If S-CSCF#2 service logic requires that it remain on the path for the redirected request, the service logic generates a private URI, addressed to itself, as the new destination. - 15.
+S-CSCF#2 sends a SIP Redirect response back to I-CSCF, containing the new destination URI. - 16.
+I-CSCF sends a Redirect response back to S-CSCF#1, containing the new destination. - 17.
+S-CSCF#1 service logic may check the number of redirections that have occurred for this session setup attempt, and if excessive, abort the session.
+If S-CSCF#1 service logic requires that UE#1 not know the new destination

+URI, the service logic stores the new destination information, generates a private URI addressed to itself pointing to the stored information, and generates a modified Redirect response with the private URI.

 - 18. S-CSCF#1 sends the modified Redirect response to P-CSCF#1 - 19.
-P-CSCF#1 shall revoke any authorisation for QoS for the current session and sends the Redirect response to - 20.
+P-CSCF#1 shall revoke any authorisation for QoS for the current session and sends the Redirect response to UE#1. - 20.
 UE#1 initiates a new INVITE request to the address provided in the Redirect response.
 The new INVITE request is sent to P-CSCF#1 - 21.
 P-CSCF#1 forwards the INVITE request to S-CSCF#1 - 22.
 S-CSCF#1 retrieves the destination information saved in step #17, and invokes whatever other service logic is appropriate for this new session setup attempt. - 23.
 S-CSCF#1 determines the network operator of the new destination address.
 The INVITE message is sent to I-CSCF#2, the I-CSCF for S-CSCF#2. - 24.
 I-CSCF forwards the INVITE to S-CSCF#2 - 25.
 S-CSCF#2 decodes the private URI, determines the network operator of the new destination, and sends the INVITE request to the I-CSCF for that network operator. - 26-30.
 The remainder of this session completes as normal.